-Due to her poor consciousness, Evelyn endorses degraded and conflicting roles delineated by both Harry Thaw, the famous criminal, and the successful architect Stanford White.
-In Thaw's script, she is to sign an affidavit accusing the other of beating her.
-But she refuses Thaw's offer and follows White's instructions.
+Due to her poor consciousness, Evelyn endorses degraded, fragmented and conflicting roles delineated by both Harry Thaw, the famous criminal, and the successful architect Stanford White.
+She is to play the role of a weak, helpless woman.
+In Thaw's script, she is asked to sign an affidavit accusing the other of beating her.
+However, she rejects Thaw's offer and follows White's instructions.
 When Thaw reads the affidavit, he proposes marriage.
-Disappointed by the low level of her acting, the narrator says, "She had only been in the chorus but she had done as well as any of the Floradora girls," (21).
 And after the murder of White, she is condemned to daily rehearsal of the testimony she will give in her husband's trial for the sake of money, away from a major role in cinema.
 Even after she develops an interest in Tateh and his little girl, and attempts to help them escape the poverty of life as an immigrant on the Lower East Side, she remains stuck with her low style of acting.
 One day she goes off with a professional ragtime dancer and claims that they are "going to put together an act" (95).
 Still, her role challenges Houdini's theory: she enters history, has a strong influence on people's lives and is considered a great actress.

-The third group of characters are represented by the figures of Father and Mother's Younger Brother, two figures who are a pure model of Wander's third persona.
-Both are treated as "the 'it' that is not present, that is objectified in a way that 'you' and 'I' are not."
-(209) and negated through discourse and history despite their great potentials and immense contributions.
+The third group of characters are represented by the figures of Father and Mother's Younger Brother, who are pure models of Wander's weak, fragile or vulnerable third persona.
+Both are treated as "the 'it' that is not present, that is objectified in a way that 'you' and 'I' are not" (209).
+Moreover, they are negated through discourse and history despite their great potentials and immense contributions.
 Father is the manufacturer of flags and fireworks, who gathers wealth easily by exploiting the national enthusiasm for patriotic displays.
-He is an amateur traveler and the president of the New York Explorers Club to which he made a yearly payout.
+He is an amateur traveler and the president of the New York Explorers Club to which he s makes a yearly payout.
 And Mother's Younger Brother is an innovator in the realm of explosives and weaponry.
-Ironically, both try to speak aloud and break through the walls of silence they are enclosed within through flags, fireworks and explosives.
+Paradoxically, both try to speak aloud, to defy their vulnerability and break through the walls of silence they are enclosed within through flags, fireworks and explosives.

-To be more specific, the Father's resort to isolation and hence deterioration to the status of the neglected audience is caused by a variety of factors.
-First, he finds it difficult to cope with the drastic changes in history, social life, work and industry typifying his period.
-Second, although he was a member of a scholarly upper class East Coast family, his father had wasted their family money and as a result had led his lonely son into solitude, extra caution, superfluous restraint, and constant misery.
+To be more specific, the Father's resort from isolation and deterioration (a temporary state of vulnerability) to the status of the neglected audience (a perpetual position of vulnerability) is caused by a variety of factors.
+First, he feels weak against the drastic changes in history, social life, work and industry typifying his period.
+Second, although he is a member of a scholarly upper class East Coast family, his father has wasted their family money and as a result has led his lonely son into conditions of extreme social and cognitive vulnerability: solitude, extra caution, superfluous restraint, and constant misery.
 In addition, Father seems to have been forever misplaced through his efforts to adapt to his altering environment full of immigrants.
-Therefore, despite his high socio-economic position, emotionally he has led a life resembling that of an immigrant.
+Therefore, despite his high socio-economic position, emotionally he has led a life resembling that of an immigrant and so suffers psychological, social, economic and geographical vulnerability.
 Above all, his failure to accomplish a deep sense of self-knowledge nullifies his social and economic status, and he always finds himself among the rejected and neglected third audience.